 Clear Breeding Program & Objectives

-The first consideration before going into any kind of activity, even more so with an ethical business, is to have a clear idea of what the objectives are for that endeavour, and what resources will be necessary to accomplish these goals.
-Many dog breeders don’t go into the business of dog breeding per se but rather become dog breeders as an outgrowth of an organic interest in dogs for showing, for service or as pets.
+The first consideration before going into any kind of activity, even more so with ethical business, is to have a clear idea of what the objectives are for that endeavor, and what resources will be necessary to accomplish these goals.
+Many dog breeders don’t go into the business of dog breeding per se but rather become dog breeders as an outgrowth of organic interest in dogs for show, for service or as pets.
 Hobby breeders generally fall into this camp.
 The business of dog breeding is a sideline to the ownership of a breed that an owner fancies.
 A larger scale breeding business/kennel will require considerable space, equipment, and various expenses.
 Dog breeding, in general, takes time and patience in order to turn a profit.
 The larger the breed of dogs, too, the more space will be needed to house the dogs and the more zoning problems will be presented.
 It is helpful to already live in a place or have access to a place where a breeding business will be permitted — e.g. a more rural setting rather than an urban one.